piakochar/mongodb-java-demo/README.md

 Once you've done this, run the following command from the src directory of this application to run it:
 `mvn spring-boot:run`.
 Then, open your browser and navigate to `localhost:8081` and you should see the homepage.

+## Resources
+This application uses the Spring framework to manage setup and routing for the web application, and the synchronous MongoDB Java Driver ([docs](http://mongodb.github.io/mongo-java-driver/3.10/)) to interface with the database.